How-to: Persist Scheduler Jobs

 Ephemeral Storage

-Scheduler can be optionally made to use Ephemeral storage, which is in-memory storage which is not resilient to restarts, i.e. all Job data will be lost after a Scheduler restart.
-This is useful for deployments where storage is not available or required, or for testing purposes.
+When running in non-HA mode, the Scheduler can be optionally made to use ephemeral storage, which is in-memory storage that is not resilient to restarts.
+For example, all jobs data is lost after a Scheduler restart.
+This is useful in non-production deployments or for testing where storage is not available or required.

 dapr init -k --set dapr_scheduler.cluster.inMemoryStorage=true